Hubbitus/confluence-terminology-plugin/README.md

 # confluence-terminology-plugin
 Simple Terminology highlight plugin (macros) for Atlassian confluence

 There are many paid plugins for confluence to manage `Terminology` or `Glossary`.
-Fore example [Smart Terms for Confluence - Glossary](https://marketplace.atlassian.com/apps/1219677/smart-terms-for-confluence-glossary?hosting=server&tab=overview) or [Glossary - Terminology Manager](https://marketplace.atlassian.com/apps/1219513/glossary-terminology-manager?hosting=server&tab=overview) you may buy it if it fit to your needs.
+Fore example, [Smart Terms for Confluence - Glossary](https://marketplace.atlassian.com/apps/1219677/smart-terms-for-confluence-glossary?hosting=server&tab=overview) or [Glossary - Terminology Manager](https://marketplace.atlassian.com/apps/1219513/glossary-terminology-manager?hosting=server&tab=overview) you may buy it if it fit to your needs.
 Meantime it was not our case unfortunately.
 And proprietary code do not give you possibility change it as you want.

 In search of opensource glossary plugin I've found: [Glossary](https://marketplace.atlassian.com/apps/1217138/glossary?hosting=server&tab=overview).
-Basically that fine adn I highly recommend that plugin (and even their templates should be helpful with my macros).
+Basically that fine and I highly recommend that plugin (and even their templates should be helpful with my macros).
 But that lack major functionality for me: it maintain terms pages, but do **not highlight terms on pages**.

 > **I've post [future request](https://bitbucket.org/keysight/keysight-plugins-for-atlassian-products/issues/70/fr-please-highlight-all-terms-on-page-and) but it has been closed as **`WANTFIX`**.
 It was the main reason I start such development after do not found free replacement.**